 Tempeh and Green Beans with Shiitake-Miso Gravy

-Slender green beans, slivered tempeh, and colorful bell pepper make for a tasty trio.
-The time-saver here is the use of frozen organic baby green beans, available in most any natural foods store and many supermarkets.
-If you have more time, do use fresh slender green beans, by all means, when they make their rare appearance at your local market.
+Green beans, tempeh, and bell peppers make for a tasty trio, especially when enveloped in a flavorful shiitake-miso gravy.
+To save time, or when fresh are out of season, use frozen organic baby green beans, available in most any natural foods store and many supermarkets.
+If available, do use fresh slender green beans, by all means, when they make their rare appearance at your local market.

 - Shiitake-Miso Gravy